 If the U.S.’s total enemy KIA figures for the Battle of the Ia Drang Valley are accepted at face value (which they should not be), the U.S. lost 237 KIA to the Communists’ 2,279 KIA/WIA.
 These numbers correlated with Brigadier General Richard T. Knowles’s contention that the battle resulted in a kill ratio of from seven to ten North Vietnamese/Vietcong dead to every one U.S. dead.
 During the Korean War, the U.S. chalked up a similar kill ratio against the Chinese and North Korean Communists.
 In that earlier war, the U.S. successfully conducted an attrition strategy against the Communists to preserve a non-Communist state in South Korea.
 Knowles’s focus on the ten to one ratio in the body count implied that if the U.S. continued to maintain such a favorable kill ratio in South Vietnam, the United States would eventually succeed in attriting the North Vietnamese and Vietcong, with the same results as in Korea – the survival of a non-communist South Vietnam.
 But Knowles’ numbers were suspect, not only because his kill ratio matched almost exactly the ten-to-one kill ratio favored by Westmoreland and the staff at MACV, but also because there was no way to verify the huge number of unconfirmed enemy kills either at LZ X-Ray or LZ Albany.

 It wasn’t just Westmoreland, or Knowles, who believed the Battle of the Ia Drang Valley represented a U.S. victory.
 Morley Safer and the news editors at CBS came to the same conclusion.
-Safer’s nationally-televised report “The Battle of Ia Drang Valley” mirrored MACV’s interpretation of events.
+Safer’s nationally-televised report, “The Battle of Ia Drang Valley,” mirrored MACV’s interpretation of events.
 In later years, the Pentagon, and especially Westmoreland, frequently criticized the media for its apparently biased, dovish coverage of the war.
-But there was nothing in Safer’s news story that could be labeled dovish or biased.
+But there was nothing in Safer’s news story that could have been labeled dovish or biased.
 If there was bias, it was in the U.S. military’s favor.

 Why did Safer provide his viewers with such a flattering portrayal of the U.S. military’s performance at the Battle of the Ia Drang Valley?
 Perhaps because Safer and CBS had caught flak from the White House back in August for a televised report on the burning of the village of Cam Ne by the U.S. Marines.
 Safer and CBS may have felt pressure from the Johnson administration to be more upbeat in its reporting from Vietnam.
 Whatever the case may be, Safer and the editors at CBS News concluded that Westmoreland’s strategy and tactics had been successful at the Ia Drang and would continue to be successful.
 One of America’s most highly-esteemed news organizations essentially told the American public that General Westmoreland had found the winning formula for the war in South Vietnam.
 Neither the White House nor MACV could have written and produced a more favorable assessment of the Battle of the Ia Drang Valley.